emilyselwood/ceridwen/PROJECTPLANNING.md

 * Build home page and make it hit the query end point
 * Build search results page
 * Query api
+* build.rs download fonts into resources/static/fonts if they don't exist.

 ## Index